lickx/oscollar-dev/README.md

 ### Welcome to OsCollar

-OsCollar is the de-facto OpenSim fork of OpenCollar, a device for submission roleplay that originated in Second Life
+OsCollar is a set of gadgets for submission roleplay, that once originated from Second Life

 Grid and sim owners might want to read [opensim patches](doc/opensim-patches.md)